Brexit: Opinion polls 1977–2015

 Both pro- and anti-EU views had majority support at different times from 1977 to 2015.
 In the EC membership referendum of 1975, two-thirds of British voters favoured continued EC membership.
 Over the decades of UK-EU membership, Euroscepticism existed on both the left and right of British politics.

-According to a statistical analysis published in April 2016 by Professor John Curtice of Strathclyde University, surveys showed an increase in Euroscepticism (broadly defined as a wish to leave the EU or stay in the EU and try to reduce the EU's powers) from 38% in 1993 to 65% in 2015.
+According to a statistical analysis published in April 2016 by Professor John Curtice of Strathclyde University, surveys showed an increase in Euroscepticism (a wish to leave the EU or stay in the EU and try to reduce the EU's powers) from 38% in 1993 to 65% in 2015.
 The BSA survey for the period of July–November 2015 showed that 60% backed the option to continue as a member and 30% backed withdrawal.